 The operation stage carries out the information gathering, processing and analysis activities, publishes results, and delivers project data and documentation to the archive.

-The exploitation stage receives and validates the project data and documentation, integrates it into the archive collection and provides for long term preservation and dissemination.
+During the exploitation stage the archives receives and validates the project data and documentation, integrates it into the archive collection and provides for long term preservation and dissemination.

 Rationale:

-Although small projects may involve only one individual through to the point of handing over to an archive, other projects may involve large teams which change through the lifecycle.
+Although small projects may involve only one individual through to the point of handing the information over to an archive, other projects may involve large teams which change through the lifecycle.
 Information needs to be passed between these teams.
 The four stages identified above seem to be a practical minimal subset of the possible stages; information would need to be collected in one stage to be passed to the next stage.

 Topics